-(a) A buffer yard is required whenever a property in a conventional commercial or industrial zoning district abuts property in the R-1, R-2, or R3 Residential Districts or the PB Prairie/Barrett Form-Based District, or when a property in an R-3 District abuts any property in the R-1, R-2, or PB Districts.

-- (b) The Planning Commission may also require a landscaped buffer yard in conjunction with site plan, planned unit development, or special land use reviews.
+- (a) A buffer yard is required whenever a property in a conventional commercial or industrial zoning district abuts property in the R-1, R-2, or R-3 Residential Districts or the OW Oakes/White or PB Prairie/Barrett Form-Based Districts, or when a property in an R-3 District abuts any property in the R-1, R-2, or PB Districts. - (b) The Planning Commission may also require a landscaped buffer yard in conjunction with site plan, planned unit development, or special land use reviews.
 When a buffer yard is required, it shall be located on the multiple-family or non-residential district property.
 The Planning Commission shall approve the location, size, shape, landscape design, materials, and other buffer yard specifications subject to the general requirements of this section. - (2) A buffer yard may contain berms, landscaping as required by this section, additional plants where the required landscaping is insufficient, walls, fences, or any combination of these elements. - (3) Front Yards.
 Except as otherwise required by this section, when a property in a different zoning district, as defined in Subparagraph (1)(a), above, is located across a street right-of-way, a buffer yard shall be located within the required front yard setback.
 In addition to the setback landscaping requirements in Section 16.04, the buffer yard shall be landscaped with at least one evergreen tree for every 20 lineal feet, or fraction thereof, of frontage abutting a public road right-of-way.
 Evergreen trees within a buffer yard shall be at least six feet tall at the time of planting. - (4) Buffer Yards Along All Other Property Lines.
 Buffer yards shall be located within the required side or rear setback.
 In addition to the setback landscaping requirements listed in Section 16.04, the buffer yard shall contain four shrubs for every 20 lineal feet of property line and grass, ground cover, or other natural landscape materials. - (5) Areas that do not contain trees or planting beds shall be planted with grass or other living ground cover. - (6) Detention/retention areas shall be permitted within the required buffer yard, except as may be prohibited elsewhere in this Section.
-However, detention/retention areas shall not hamper screening or jeopardize plant survival. - (7) The Planning Commission may reduce the landscaping requirements when berms, fences, or walls are used as buffers; however, there shall be no gaps between trees or shrubs greater than 50 feet along a property line.
-Trees located behind a fence or wall shall count toward this requirement. - (C) District Specific Buffer Yard Requirements. - (1) OS-2 District.
+However, detention/retention areas shall not hamper screening or jeopardize plant survival.

+(C) District Specific Buffer Yard Requirements.

+(1) OS-2 District.